Status message

 Associate professor, University of Wisconsin-Waukesha, Waukesha, Wisconsin

 Jeffrey Noska produces functional and sculptural work.
-His functional wares are high-fired stoneware and porcelain pottery at his Composite Clay Studio.
-Noska’s sculptural work and finds a connection with his functional work in the architecturally influenced forms he constructs.
+His functional wares are high-fired stoneware and porcelain produced at his Composite Clay Studio.
+Noska’s sculptural work shows a connection with his functional work in the architecturally influenced forms he constructs.

 In 1997 he co-designed and co-taught a course that included kiln building and firing of the Anagama Waterville Wood-fire kiln at the University of Wisconsin-Waukesha Field Station.
 Since its creation, the kiln has been the focus of the annual four-day firing, a collaborative effort with University of Wisconsin -Milwaukee.